The Anson Record

 The Anson Record is an American newspaper based in Wadesboro, North Carolina, covering Anson County.
 Its mission statement is "The Anson Record seeks to provide the news the community needs, reported faithfully and fully, with respect for all and favor to none.
 We strive to be authoritative and insightful, to inform and to delight."

 History

 The Anson Record traces its heritage back to 1881, as the Messenger and Intelligencer (and Ansonian), but the modern Anson Record was first published on Jan.
 20, 1955.

 The Record was previously owned by Heartland Publications.
 In 2012 Versa Capital Management merged Heartland Publications, Ohio Community Media, the former Freedom papers it had acquired, and Impressions Media into a new company, Civitas Media.
-Civitas Media sold its properties in the Carolinas to Champion Media in 2017.
+Civitas Media sold its properties in the Carolinas toChampion Media in 2017.

-Awards

-In 2016, reporter Imari Scarborough won two awards at the NC Press Association's Editorial Contest and News Excellence Contest: first place in beat news reporting and third place in city/county government reporting.

-In March 2019, the Anson Record won two NC Press Association awards.
-Editor Alan Wooten was awarded second place in the "Editorials" category.
-Staff, consisting of Wooten, reporter Natalie Davis, and a design team in Lumberton won third place in the "News Coverage" category.